MathEXLab/mathexlab.github.io/_posts/2022-10-12-ims-workshop.markdown

 hide: true
 tags: research machine-learning mathematics
 summary: |-
-  We are pleased to host several leading speakers from the machine learning community at our workshop <b>Machine Learning and Its Applications</b>.
-The workshop is held at the <b>Institute for Mathematical Sciences</b> at the <b>National University of Singapore</b> on <b>10-28 October 2022</b>.
+  We are pleased to host several speakers at NUS for our workshop Machine Learning and Its Applications (10-28 October 2022).
 ---

 <html>
   <div class="content">
   From the 10 to the 28 of October 2022, we are hosting several leading speakers from the Machine Learning Community at the Institute for Mathematical Sciences at the National University of Singapore.
   <br><br>

   The aim of this workshop is to bring together researchers in theoretical and applied machine learning, to share their work and to explore collaborative opportunities.

   <h2>Workshop themes</h2>